iainctduncan/csound_max/README.md

 of the legacy csound object, but does provide a newer and higher performance facility for converting krate DSP to Max messages.

+## News:
+- 2022-03-20 Version 0.2 is up, with table and buffer i/o and improved control channel i/o

 ## Features
 - Allows playing csd, orc, and sco files
 - Plays realtime messages with score syntax